GridGain-Demos/spring-data-training/README.md

       java -cp libs/app.jar sqlline.SqlLine
       ```

-  4. Connect to the cluster:
+  4. Connect to the cluster from SQLLine using the connect command:

       ```shell script
       !connect jdbc:ignite:thin://127.0.0.1/ ignite ignite